bruab/cs294_fall2015/src/morea/3.tweak/vim_online/experience.md

 morea_sort_order: 1
 morea_labels:
  - 30-45 min
+ - 1 pt
+ - due Sep 4
 ---

 ### Try Vim Online

 Visit this [super-adorable online vim tutorial](http://www.openvim.com/tutorial.html).
-Complete as much as you can, take a screenshot, then upload it to [Laulima](https://laulima.hawaii.edu/portal) for points points points.
+Complete as much as you can, take a screenshot, then email it to me for points points points.

 If the site is slow, or if you're feeling extra hackery today, you can run the tutorial locally: